nktnlx/data_analysis_course/README.md

 5. Raw Data Handling -- creating dataframe from a set of csv-files stored in various folders.
 Practicing Python skills to automate data handling.
 6. Retail in Germany -- having a dataset with purchases of clients from Europe.
 Count basic sales statistics for clients from Germany.
 Duplicated, drop_duplicates, groupby, agg, query, sort_values, assign, quantile and str methods were used for Exploratory Data Analysis.
 7. Error in Transactions Data -- we've found and corrected an error while analysing a dataset with transactions.
 Plotting data in logarithmic scale, converting data to datetime format as well as implementing describe, isna, sum, value_counts, groupby, agg, query, sort_values, rename, min, max and pivot methods were used for Exploratory Data Analysis.
-8. Avocado Price -- Comparing avocado average, simple moving average and exponential weighted average price values.
+8. Avocado Price -- comparing avocado average, simple moving average and exponential weighted average price values.
 Categorizing delay data and labelling it.
 Plotting results with help of subplots and interactive Plotly plots.
-9. Ads Campaign -- Plotting data in logarithmic scale to find the type of data distribution, finding ad_id with an anomalistict number of views.
+9. Ads Campaign -- plotting data in logarithmic scale to find the type of data distribution, finding ad_id with an anomalistict number of views.
 Comparing average and simple moving average views data.
+Calculating clients' registartion to publishing ad conversion rate (**CR**).
 Categorizing clients' registration data and labelling it.
 Plotting results with help of interactive Plotly plot.
+10. Visits by Browser -- analising web-site visits.
+Defining proportion of real users and visits by bots.
+Findig the most popular browser for users and for bots.
+Barplotting results, downloading data using **Google Docs API** and merging it to our dataframe.
+Read_csv, groupby, agg, query, sort_values, pivot, fillna, assign and merge methods were used for Exploratory Data Analysis.